dolmades/dolmades-cli/README.md

 * **Ease of use:** supports major linux distros and requires no special permissions
 * **Compatibility:** recipes create functional dolmades across various distros and system hardware
 * **Mobility:** cooked dolmades are designed to be executable across various distros and system hardware
-* **Safety:** dolmades are isolated from each other and from the host system by default which prevents data loss
+* **Safety:** dolmades are isolated from each other and from the host system by default to prevent data loss

-## Prototypical Implementation
+## Implementation
-The current implementation is a prototype in Python and focuses on basic features and GOG support.
+The current implementation is done in Python and focuses on basic features and GOG support.

-As of now a collection of a few command line scripts represent the prototypical implementation of the underlying concepts:
+As of now the following command line scripts represent the prototypical implementation of the underlying concepts:

 * `dolmades` - to maintain your installed windows applications
 * `cook` - cooks a dolmade given a recipe and its ingredients